apoorvpatne10/Support-vector-machines/README.md

 # Support-vector-machines

 ## Regression svm model
 The goal is same for now, that is to predict a salary of a potential new employee based on the positions of the previous companies he worked in!
 But this time, it'll be done using Support vector machines.
-Skyyyaa! skiddii pap pa pa!

 ## Classification svm model
 I've tried doing this with and without scikit learn libraries.
 Thanks to [Siraj](https://goo.gl/eBdtk1)!